 A bespoke learning experience

-In terms of the studying itself, there are many software programmes that can offer ways of working that work for you.
+In terms of studying itself, there are many software programmes that can offer ways of working that work for you.
 Your assessor will show you examples of specialist software such as text-to-speech, voice recognition and audio recording, all of which can help you fulfil your academic potential.

 All students may get access to a few sessions of study skills advice or counselling, but students with DSA funding can receive specialist one-to-one study skills and mentoring support on a weekly basis throughout their course.